-NMFS would develop standards during implementation that address equipment requirements, video review standards, video storage requirements, and catch handling guidelines.
+This option would maintain the current authority of the Regional Administrator to approve EM.
+NMFS would develop standards for the maximized retention model EM during implementation that address equipment requirements, video review standards, video storage requirements, and catch handling guidelines.
+The final video review rate would be selected by NMFS; rates may vary by vessel, especially if vessels have demonstrated acceptable compliance (i.e. extensive experience with EM under a NMFS approved EFP).
+After implementation, EM video review rates would be evaluated by NMFS and possibly modified on a regular basis.
 Video review would be conducted by third-party providers.
-Cost allocation would follow the NOAA policy directive on cost allocation in electronic monitoring programs for Federally managed fisheries6
+Cost allocation would follow the NOAA policy directive on cost allocation in electronic monitoring programs for Federally managed fisheries.

 Vessel operators would be required to submit for review by NMFS an individual Vessel Monitoring Plan (VMP) that would document the installation of the EM system on the vessel and the vessel's specific plans and procedures for operations, catch handling, and maintenance.
 Vessels could not use EM unless NMFS approves the VMP for the vessel.
 The VMP would need to be carried on board the vessel to facilitate implementation and enforcement.
-NMFS will develop standards for VMPs that would likely include details such as: vessel summary; EM system overview, operator responsibilities; equipment breakdowns; installation details; guide for vessel operator; EM program contract; and signature page.
+NMFS will develop standards for VMPs that would likely include details such as: vessel summary; EM system overview; operator responsibilities; equipment breakdowns; installation details; guide for vessel operator; EM program contract; and signature page.

-Rationale: The goal is to provide sectors with additional tools to monitor catch that ensures precise and accurate catch (landings and discards) estimation while simultaneously reducing regulatory discards, and to provide sectors with more flexibility in monitoring.
+Rationale: The goal is to provide sectors with additional at-sea monitoring tools to monitor catch that ensures precise and accurate catch (landings and discards) estimation while simultaneously reducing regulatory discards, and to provide sectors with more flexibility in monitoring.
 Similar to Option 2, this option offers an EM solution that is completely free of pre-trip selection logistics and bias that maximizes the value of fishery dependent information in management.
 This option may be better suited for large-volume vessels where the catch handling protocols of the audit model present logistical challenges.
 Additionally, this option helps to incentivize reducing regulatory discards, which is a goal (Goal #3) of the groundfish monitoring program.
+A process by which NMFS selects video review rates during implementation and video review rates are evaluated and possibly modified on a regular basis would help to ensure accurate reporting and that costs are minimized to the extent practicable.